 Regular physical activity has many health benefits.
 Exercise lowers blood pressure and reduces our risk of Type 2 diabetes.
-For working adults, moderate to vigorous-intensity activities boost productivity and performance at work.
+For working adults, the recommended 150 to 300 minutes of moderate aerobic physical activity per week can help boost overall health and well-being.

 Besides lowering high blood pressure and reducing our risks of Type 2 diabetes and heart disease, regular physical activities also help us maintain a healthy state of mind and body.